Computational-Plant-Science/pycyapi/README.md

 ## Examples

-Some sample definition files can be found in `examples/`.
+Sample definition files can be found in `examples/`.

 ## Tests